sst/sst/www/docs/start/remix.md

 ## 2. Add file uploads

-Let's add a file upload feature to our Next.js app.
+Let's add a file upload feature to our Remix app.

 ---